erochest/tardi/cline_docs/system_patterns.md

 - `/tests`: Integration tests
   - `/fixtures`: Test fixtures (*.tardi, *.stderr, *.stdout files)
 - `/docs`: Documentation

+## Library and Binary Structure
+- The project is now structured as a library with a binary target
+- `lib.rs` exposes the public interface of the library
+- `main.rs` uses the library as a dependency
+- Error handling is part of the library and used by the binary

 ## VM Architecture
 - Indirect Threaded Code (ITC) implementation